micmejia/bible-dump/NKJV/2 Chronicles/2 Chr 9.md

 All King Solomon's drinking vessels _were_ gold, and all the vessels of the House of the Forest of Lebanon _were_ pure gold.
 Not _one was_ silver, for this was accounted as nothing in the days of Solomon.

 ###### 21
-For the king's ships went to Tarshish with the servants of [^e]Hiram.
-Once every three years the [^f]merchant ships came, bringing gold, silver, ivory, apes, and [^g]monkeys.
+For the king's ships went to Tarshish with the servants of Hiram.
+Once every three years the merchant ships came, bringing gold, silver, ivory, apes, and monkeys.

 ###### 22
 So King Solomon surpassed all the kings of the earth in riches and wisdom.